Joey Wendle Player Props: Marlins vs. Pirates

 Joey Wendle At The Plate

-- Wendle is hitting .252 with seven doubles, two triples, a home run and seven walks.
+- Wendle is batting .243 with seven doubles, two triples, a home run and seven walks.

-- Wendle enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .286.

-- In 62.2% of his 37 games this season, Wendle has picked up at least one hit.
-He's also had four multi-hit games.

-- He has hit a long ball in one of 37 games, and in 0.8% of his plate appearances.
+- He has hit a home run in one of 38 games, and in 0.8% of his plate appearances.

-- Wendle has driven in a run in seven games this year (18.9%), including one multiple-RBI game.
+- In seven games this season, Wendle has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.